MLB's pathetic punishment for throwing at a player's head needs to change

 This could’ve been anyone.
 That it happened to be Manny Machado, one of the best players in the world, the $300 million-plus man from the bonanza Free Agent Class of 2018-19, is actually a gift to MLB, because it offers a star around whom to mold new legislation, like when the Buster Posey collision changed the calculus for catchers.
 The rules of old must go.
 Suspending Braves pitcher Jose Ramirez only three games for throwing behind the head of Jose Fernandez last September?
 That was a poor, irresponsible, feckless suspension that reeked of the very do-it-because-that’s-how-it’s-always-been-done blather commissioner Rob Manfred despises.

 The union, too, has every reason to support a long suspension for Barnes.
 While the MLBPA’s job is typically to negotiate down discipline against players, headshots are a significant threat to those the union is supposed to protect.
 Even if incidents such as this pit union member against union member, the MLBPA’s duty is to support what’s right for the majority of players.
-And anybody that would argue in favor of an unwritten rule over player safety needs to stop taking those Goose Gossage pills.
+And anybody who would argue in favor of an unwritten rule over player safety needs to stop taking those Goose Gossage pills.

 It’s quite likely none of this would have happened were the recipient of Machado’s spike marks not Dustin Pedroia, the longest-tenured Red Sox by more than a half-decade.
 Because it was, retribution was a near-certainty, if not now then later in the season.
 Considering his reaction — in the aftermath of the pitch, Pedroia yelled from the dugout toward Machado, “It’s not me,” and after the game he deemed it “a mishandled situation” — it’s exceedingly unlikely Pedroia asked Barnes, or any pitcher, to drill Machado.